earth-mover/icechunk/spec/icechunk_spec.md

 When fetching data from an array, the client first examines the chunk manifest file[s] for that array and finally fetches the chunks referenced therein.

 When writing a new store snapshot, the client first writes a new set of chunks and chunk manifests, and then generates a new structure file and state file.
-Finally, in an atomic compare-and-swap operation, it updates the `icechunk.json` file to complete the commit.
+Finally, in an atomic put-if-not-exists operation, it creates the next state file in the sequence.
-Storage systems that don't support atomic compare-and-swap may use an external synchronization endpoint.
+This operation may fail if a different client has already committed the next snapshot.
+In this case, the client may attempt to resolve the conflicts and retry the commit.

 ```mermaid